Tensor Networks Meet Neural Networks: A Survey and Future Perspectives: Sustainable AI through TNNs: Compact Model Structures

 \subsection{TCNNs}

 CNNs have recently achieved much success.
-However, CNNs' enormous sizes cause weight redundancy and superfluous computations, affecting both their performance and efficiency.
-TD methods can be effective solutions to this problem.
-Commonly, CNNs represented with tensor formats are called TCNNs.
+However, the enormous sizes of CNNs cause weight redundancy and superfluous computations, affecting both their performance and efficiency.
+Indeed, TD methods can be effective solutions to this problem, and CNNs represented with tensor formats are called TCNNs.
 Prior to introducing TCNNs, we formulate a vanilla CNN, shown in Fig.~\ref{fig:conv-layers} (a), as